-But Apple already has an iPad Pro keyboard case called the Smart Keyboard FolioRemove non-product link, which was originally designed for the 2018 tablet, and Apple updated that case to account for the square sensor array in the latest iPad Pros.
-That means you now have a couple of Apple-branded options for keyboard cases, but as you’ll see in our comparisons below, it’s really “smarter” to go for the Magic Keyboard if you can sling that kind of cash around.
+Smart Keyboard for the entry-level iPad and older iPad Air and iPad Pro models.
+That means you have few Apple-branded options for keyboard cases, but as you’ll see in our comparisons below, it’s actually “smarter” to go for the Magic Keyboard if you can sling that kind of cash around.

-Apple’s use of the name “Magic Keyboard” for its latest case is likely meant to drive home that it’s a “real” keyboard, complete with the scissor switches you’ll find in the recent 16-inch MacBook Pro.
-The keys are even backlit—which is an improvement over Apple’s standalone Magic Keyboard—and they allow for 1mm of key travel.
-Below the keyboard, you’ll also find a trackpad, which we’ll discuss at greater length in a bit.
+Apple’s use of the name Magic Keyboard for its premium iPad case is meant to drive home that it’s a “real” keyboard, complete with the scissor switches you’ll find in the latest M1 MacBook Pro and MacBook Air laptops.
+The keys are even backlit—which is an improvement over Apple’s Magic Keyboard for the Mac—and they allow for 1mm of key travel.
+Below the keyboard, you’ll also find a trackpad, which is probably the main reason why you want to buy one.

 That’s a massive advantage in the Magic Keyboard’s favor as you’ll have to

-hook up an external mouse or trackpad to get the same effect on the Smart Folio Keyboard.
+hook up an external mouse or trackpad to get the same effect with a Smart Keyboard.
 The trackpad gestures are generally similar to what you would use in a MacBook, but there are some iPad-specific ones as well.
 Be sure to check out our

 Like the Smart Keyboard Folio before it, the Magic Keyboard holds the iPad Pro in place with a powerful magnet.
-But now there’s an especially good reason for that grip.
+But here there’s an especially good reason for that grip.
 Thanks to a cantilevered hinge on the Magic Keyboard, you can tilt the iPad up to 130 degrees until you find the perfect viewing angle, much as you might with a MacBook.
 The iPad itself “floats” above the keyboard, so you won’t have to look down as far as you would with the Smart Keyboard Folio.